dcac/dcac.github.io/_posts/reviews/2014-03-14-need-for-speed.md

 layout: review
 title: "Need for Speed"
 comments: true
-tags: [action, adaptation, Letters, need for speed]
+categories: [action, adaptation, Letters, need for speed]
 ---

 <p>Muscle cars.
 What other modern frivolity mocks both environmentalism and common sense?
 The answer is simple: <em>movies</em> about muscle cars (says the <a href="/letters/2013/5/27/fast-furious-6.html"><em>Fast &amp; Furious</em> apologist</a>).
 Yet Dreamworks, Disney, Electronic Arts, along with the other makers of <em>Need for Speed,</em> hired you to help cut back their carbon footprint.&nbsp; Good on them.
 In fact, they really take the whole reduce, reuse, and recycle thing to heart.</p>